-To color and protect your wood floors, we offer two distinct options: WOCA penetrating oil or stain/sealer with finish.
+To color and protect your wood floors, we offer two distinct options: WOCA penetrating oil or stain/sealer with polyurethane finish.
 Either are wonderful options, but we made this reference page to help you decide which route is ideal for your flooring project.

 WOCA is a Danish wood treatment company with roots dating back to the 1960’s.
 They have a huge presence in Europe and are expanding their distribution to North America.
 Lance from Timberwolf attended the first-ever WOCA Craftsman School at the NWFA Headquarters in St. Louis, MO in 2018 (our entire crew attended in 2019).
 We are proud to be ambassadors of such a tremendous product.

-The WOCA penetrating oils are entirely different from the typical stain and finish route.
+The WOCA penetrating oils are entirely different from the typical stain and polyurethane finish route.
 Instead of sitting atop the wood, these oils penetrate (and harden) into the wood.
 This protects your floor from the inside and outside, while allowing the wood to “breathe” naturally.
-The result is a natural wood look and feel, instead of the cool, artificial surface of a urethane finish.
+The result is a natural wood look and feel, instead of the cool, artificial surface of a polyurethane finish.

 Here is a comparison of 1.5″ select Red Oak floors.
 The first image is a floor treated with WOCA Natural Diamond Oil.
 The second is finished with sealer with two coats of satin polyurethane.